 Demand management?!
 What is it?
 Why do I need it?
 If your IT work is coming in faster than you can deliver it, you need a Demand Management process to give order and priority to your work.
 And your IT teams will thank you for that.

 What is Demand Management?

-Let’s define demand management.
-It is the process by which customer demand is taken in, analyzed, influenced and anticipated.
+Demand management is a process which guides how customer demand is taken in, analyzed, prioritized and planned.
 Proper demand management helps IT:

 - plan and prioritize their organization’s work, services and assets

 - staff the IT organization to support customer needs

 - identify trends in demand and help their customers take a more proactive approach to technology needs

 - anticipate and budget for future work

 Business analysts are at the forefront of many of these activities in their IT organizations.